Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Discussion

-Taking another look at the bottom image of Figure \ref{fig:w31bspecnospitz}, it can be seen from the orange line that the presence of CrH results in 6 prominent absorption peaks.
-Only 3 of these peaks (at $0.69$, $0.77$ and $0.88\,\mu\mathrm{m}$) fall (partially) inside the range probed by this combined FORS2/STIS spectrum, as can also be seen from the red line in Figure \ref{fig:w31bfors2spec}.
-To test whether the peaks in the WFC3-regime (at $1.18$ and $1.43\,\mu\mathrm{m}$) are driving the evidence for CrH, we added the WFC3-data to the combined FORS2/STIS and conducted some additional retrievals on this spectrum.
-From the resulting Evidences as shown in Table \ref{table:fors2stiswfcresults}, it can be seen that this does not lead to a significant detection of CrH and only results in a preference for H$_2$O at ${\sim}3.7\sigma$ over a flat model.
+Taking another look at the bottom image of Figure \ref{fig:w31bspecnospitz}, the orange line shows that the presence of CrH results in six prominent absorption peaks.
+Only three of these peaks (at $0.69$, $0.77$, and $0.88\,\mu\mathrm{m}$) fall (partially) inside the range probed by this combined FORS2/STIS spectrum, which can also be seen from the red line in Figure \ref{fig:w31bfors2spec}.
+To test whether the peaks in the WFC3 regime (at $1.18$ and $1.43\,\mu\mathrm{m}$) are driving the evidence for CrH, we added the WFC3 data to the combined FORS2/STIS data and conducted some additional retrievals on this spectrum.
+From the resulting evidence levels, as shown in Table \ref{table:fors2stiswfcresults}, it can be seen that this does not lead to a significant detection of CrH and only results in a preference for H$_2$O at ${\sim}3.7\sigma$ over a flat model.
 Using this spectral coverage, the temperature is retrieved to be $\mathrm{T_{atm}}{=}1476^{+277}_{-376}\,\mathrm{K}$ and the planetary radius agrees with our earlier findings at $1.48^{+0.02}_{-0.02}\,\mathrm{R_J}$.
 We can conclude that the evidence for CrH is driven by the observations made with STIS, specifically the observed transit depths around $0.88$ and $0.77\,\mu\mathrm{m}$.
-However, compatibility between different instruments can not be taken for granted and caution should thus be exercised in combining data, as is illustrated by \citet{houyipetal2020} for the case of WASP-96b.
-This uncertainty, the non-detection when including ground-based data and the broad continuous wavelength coverage that will be offered by future facilities motivate further characterisation of WASP-31b.
+However, compatibility between different instruments cannot be taken for granted, and caution should thus be exercised when combining data, as illustrated by \citet{houyipetal2020} for the case of WASP-96b.
+This uncertainty, the non-detection when including ground-based data, and the broad continuous wavelength coverage that will be offered by future facilities further motivate the characterisation of WASP-31b.